honeycombio/honeycomb-opentelemetry-swift/README.md

 - `screen.active.time` (double): time in seconds spent on that previous screen.
 - `navigation.trigger`: Normally `navigation`.
 May also be `appWillResignActive`, `appDidEnterBackground`, or `appWillTerminate` if the navigation is due to the app closing.

+Note that navigation spans due to application lifecycle changes are only available on platforms with UIKit.

 When using other kinds of navigation (ex. a `TabView` or `NavigationSplitView`), we offer a utility function `Honeycomb.setCurrentScreen(path: Any)`.
 This will immediately emit `NavigationTo` and `NavigationFrom` spans as documented above.
 As with the View Modifier form, if the `path` is `Encodable`, that will be included as an attribute on the span.
 Otherwise the `screen.name` attribute on the span will have the value `<unencodable path>`.

 This function can be called from a view's `onAppear`, or inside a button's `action`, or wherever you decide to manage your navigation.